nautiluz9/weekly_exercises/README.md

-# food_survey
+# Weekly exercises

-All code is in `index.html`, including explanatory comments.
+Code for each week is in it's own html file, including explanatory comments.
 To run it, just download the file and open it in any browser.